Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay: Proof of Theorem .

-Therefore, for each subsequence of $(\widehat{\mu}_{\gamma, T})_{T\geq 0}$ there is a further sub-subsequence converging weakly to some random measure $\widehat{\mu}_{\gamma}$.
-It remains to show that the limiting measure $\widehat{\mu}_{\gamma}$ is uniquely determined (i.e., independent of the subsequence).
+{\bf Step 5:} We will now conclude the proof of the proposition.
+By tightness from Step 4, for each subsequence of $(\widehat{\mu}_{\gamma, T})_{T\geq 0}$ there is a further sub-subsequence converging weakly to some random measure $\widehat{\mu}_{\gamma}$.
+It remains to show that the limiting measure $\widehat{\mu}_{\gamma}$ is uniquely determined that is, this limit is independent of the subsequence.
 We will use Portmanteau's Theorem to show that for all Borel sets $A \subset \Omega$, it is true that any weak limit satisfies

 More precisely, it suffices to show that this is true for all sets $A \in \mathcal{X}_s^1$ (recall \eqref{calX1}).
 Hence, let $A \in \mathcal{X}_s^1$, i.e. $A $ is of the form $A= \{\omega : \omega(t_1)\in A_1, \ldots, \omega(t_n) \in A_n \}$ for some $n \in \N, t_1 < \ldots < t_n \in \Q^+$ and $A_1, \ldots, A_n \in \mathcal{A}_s$.
 Then by Lemma \ref{measure},